ccs282/adv_env_econ_24/assignment/README.md

 Welcome to the graded assignment.
 It is now time to put what you have learned in this course into practice.

-Please submit an **ordered list of preferences** of five topics for the assignment **until Friday, 17 May, 6pm** via email to all three of us (Moritz Drupp, Jonas Grunau, Felix Schaumann) with the header "AEETopics {Your Surname}".
+Please submit an **ordered list of preferences** of five topics for the assignment **until Tuesday, 21 May, 2pm** via email to all three of us (Moritz Drupp, Jonas Grunau, Felix Schaumann) with the header "AEETopics {Your Surname}".
 The email text should be something like this: "{Surname}, M1, M2, M3, E1, E3".
 Soon after, you will get assigned **one** of the five topics.

 See [below](#instructions-for-the-modelling-track) for the instructions on the modelling and empirical track, respectively.

+The **deadline** is Thursday, 21 June 2024, 11:59pm.
 The **world limit** for your term paper is 5000 words.

 ### Instructions for the modelling track